+Note:

-Note: For best results when using the "Automatic Color Restoration" feature, select only the image area of the photo to be restored.
+- This option will not work when the Image Type is set to "Line Art" or "Black and White Diffusion." - For best results when using the "Automatic Color Restoration" feature, select only the image area of the photo to be restored.
 Do not include the white border around the photo, as inclusion of the background may lead to inaccurate color restoration.